DaveyCHaysIII/atlas-higher_level_programming/notes.md

 print("{}".format(a)) - sticks the var a in place of the brackets, like printf in c len() - length of something dir() - contents of someting in alpha order

+lists, strings, tuples

+strings=immutable
+lists=mutable

+lists are very similar to arrays but are growable and can contain w/e different data sets you want

+list = [1, 2, "string", 1.234]